eoinkane/bingee/README.md

 Bingee!
 React-based TV companion
-Due to still being in development our database of shows is limited but progress is being made
+Due to still being in development our range of shows is limited but progress is being made Api integration in being built